davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 ROAST starts from a T1-weighted anatomical MRI in NIfTI format.
 Optionally, a T2-weighted scan can also be provided to improve segmentation quality and mesh definition.

+> [!NOTE]
+>Why is segmentation needed?
+>Segmentation is a critical step because different tissues in the head have very different electrical conductivities.
+For example, CSF conducts current much more easily than skull or white matter.
+By assigning each voxel in the MRI to a specific tissue class, ROAST can later assign appropriate conductivity values and generate a realistic head model.
+This is essential for accurately simulating how current flows during tDCS, particularly in anatomically complex or lesioned brains.

 Using SPM12, ROAST automatically segments the head into the following tissue types:

 - Grey Matter (GM)